PlaySide Studios teams with MGM to make Legally Blonde mobile game

 In fact, since Australia has limited the spread of COVID-19, about 75% of the staff is able to work together in the studio.
 The final 25% are working at home under restrictions.
 Production just started and the game should come out this year, Munusamy said.
 While that’s a quick schedule, Munusamy said the project is one of the biggest and most ambitious undertaken to date.

-PlaySide went public in an initial public offering in December, and that enabled the company to raise funds that will help it pay license fees and strenghten its relationships with Hollywood partners and brands.
-PlaySide is working with MGM under a multi-year deal, and PlaySide hopes to have more games in the future, Munusamy said.
+PlaySide went public in December, and that enabled the company to raise funds that will help it pay license fees and strenghten its relationships with Hollywood partners and brands.
+PlaySide is working with MGM under a multiyear deal, and PlaySide hopes to have more games in the future, Munusamy said.

 Munusamy said he can’t comment on whether Witherspoon will get involved in the game.